 Creating lists is one of the best ways to hold yourself accountable.
 Hanging a visual to-do list of your chores is an easy way to know what you need to do and by when.
 Instead of cleaning aimlessly, you’ll know which parts you still haven’t cleaned.

-A simple way to make a chore list is to write weekly or bi-weekly chores you want you and your partner to do.
-Cross them off once you’re done, then switch chores so you take turns.
+A simple way to make a chore list is to write weekly or bi-weekly chores you want to do.
+Cross them off once you’re done, then switch chores with your partner or kids if you want to take turns.
 Include a due date so you know when you need to do them as well.

-You can also print a chore list for daily tasks, like remembering to take out the trash.
-You won’t have to remember everything you’d like done for the day (I, however, just clean when I see the need for it.
-Clothes are piling up?
-Time to do laundry!).
+You can also print a chore list for daily tasks, like remembering to wipe dirt from the bathrooms or recycle junk mail.
+You won’t have to remember everything you’d like done for the day.

-Free printables: Download my Printable Chore List templates—at no cost to you—to help you and your entire family organize chores!
-Join my newsletter and get it below:
+Free printables: Join my newsletter and grab your Printable Chore List templates to help you and your family organize chores!
+Get it below—at no cost to you:

 2. You deep clean too often

 Yes, deep cleaning too often can make you feel worse than if you didn’t do this so much.

 Daily deep cleaning with kids in tow just isn’t as possible as it used to be.
 Choose instead a daily cleaning routine and sanitary standards.
 Loading the dishwasher, wiping kitchen counters, laundry, and mild vacuuming come to mind.

 Save heavy duty cleaning for special occasions, or limit it to seasonal milestones or even once a month.
 No one is going to notice the streaks in your window or the dust in the vents.